 The "Reverse Demo" Explained

-At gai, we follow what we call 'semi-agile' development methodology - in plain English, this essentially means we have stopped Agile pedagogy and have started using it as we, and more importantly the client, feels appropriate - So, anyways one thing we do religiously is give client demos, usually on a on a weekly / bi-weekly sprint basis.
+At gai, we follow what we call 'semi-agile' development methodology - in plain English, this essentially means we have stopped getting all pedagogic about Agile and use it as we, and more importantly the client, feels appropriate.
+We show client progress on the website usually on a on a weekly / bi-weekly sprint basis.
+We have found these 'Client Demos' tremendously useful.
+The article describes how we go about giving these demos.

-- Development Team does a screen-share and a hands-on, step-by-step walk-through in the user journey (forms, screens and data)
+- The development team does a screen-share and a hands-on, step-by-step walk-through in the user journey (forms, screens and data).

 Progressively, the User Interface and User Experience (UI/ UX) got finer and the scenarios got more complex.